sgpx/notes/assembly-arm64-gnu-gas/README.md

 programmer can create extra subsections using the `.section` directive but needs to specify how to use those subsections using a linker script

+# link register

+`LR` or `R14`

+`bl` instruction uses link register compared to `b` which does not use `LR`

+special purpose register

+holds address to return to when function call completes